 then the S1SP shall, where it receives a Service Request that does not meet these criteria, create a SMETS1 Response indicating failure.

-Where the target SMETS1 ESME does not support the setting of a tariff where:

-the SeasonStartDate has a SpecifiedYear; and

-SeasonStartDate has a SpecifiedDayOfWeek;
+Not Used

-then the S1SP shall convert any SpecifiedYear to NonSpecifiedYear and any SpecifiedDayOfWeek to a NonSpecifiedDayOfWeekWhere the target SMETS1 ESME stores the Tariff Switching Table and the Non-Disablement Calendar (with their SMETS1 meanings) as one object whose capacity would be breached if the SwitchingTable (with its DUIS meaning) in the Service Request were to be stored, the S1SP shall create a SMETS1 Response indicating failure.
+Where the target SMETS1 ESME stores the Tariff Switching Table and the Non-Disablement Calendar (with their SMETS1 meanings) as one object whose capacity would be breached if the SwitchingTable (with its DUIS meaning) in the Service Request were to be stored, the S1SP shall create a SMETS1 Response indicating failure.
 This failure state may be resolved by resetting the Non-Disablement Calendar (with its SMETS1 meaning) as specified in clause 18.5(z).

 Where a SpecifiedDayofWeek is not supported by the target SMETS1 GSME the S1SP shall set a NonSpecifiedDayOfWeek in all SeasonStartDates and SpecialDay elements, where either a SpecifiedDayOfWeek or a NonSpecifiedDayOfWeek (with their DUIS meanings) is specified in the Service Request.

-Where a SpecifiedYear in SeasonStartDates is not supported by the target SMETS1 ESME, the S1SP shall set a NonSpecifiedYear in all SeasonStartDates, where either a SpecifiedYear or a NonSpecifiedYear (with their DUIS meanings) is specified in the Service Request.
+Not Used.

 Where, during the period of British Summer Time the target SMETS1 ESME is configured so that each StartTime (with its DUIS meaning) is one hour earlier than that specified in the Service Request, the switches between Tariff Registers (with its SMETS1 meaning) will be one hour earlier than specified in the Service Request.